 The group is already solid, and in comes McLane Mannix from Nevada – who caught 50 passes with seven scores for the Wolf Pack – and ULM transfer RJ Turner.

 The tight ends will matter, too, but one has to emerge from the pack.
 6-5, Donta Thompson caught just two passes last season – the position has to be developed.

 – Four starters are back on an offensive front that did its job.
 The Kingsbury attack is all about getting the ball out of the quarterbacks’ hands in a hurry, but don’t gloss over the line allowing just 25 sacks.
 It’s a veteran group that should be one of the team’s biggest strengths, and it should be more than solid for a good group of running backs to add a bit more to the mix.

-Leading running back Da’Leon Ward returns – maybe, considering he’s been indefinitely suspended – but he only ran for 341 yards and averaged just 4.3 yards per carry.
-Utah’s Armand Shyne is transferring in, to go along with Ward and sophomore Ta’Zhawn Henry.
+Leading running back Da’Leon Ward is gone, but he only ran for 341 yards and averaged just 4.3 yards per carry.
+Utah’s Armand Shyne is transferring in to go along with sophomore Ta’Zhawn Henry.